 Apple pie is a brilliant companion to any food or drink, and afternoon tea is no exception, this recipe allows you to make flaky, delicious apple pie filled with an assortment of lightly spiced apples.

 This recipe also takes you through the different cooking apples and how they hold up in an apple pie.
-The pie does take a little longer to make because of the amount of preparation that needs to go into making a great apple pie.
+The pie does take a little longer to make because of the amount of preparation that needs to go into making a great apple pie, but the results are clear in the incredible flavor.
 We assure you that this pie is worth every minute.

 7. Bara Brith